tuanhn128/cs131_notes_dev/_chapters/pixels/images_and_transformations.md

 to why ML could be useful in the ﬁeld of computer vision.

-Figure 1: An optical illusion where the shapes in the picture appear to be moving.
+![Figure 1: An optical illusion where the shapes in the picture appear to be moving.
 Source: Lecture

-15, Slide 8
+15, Slide 8](/assets/images/catordog.png)

 Using the example of the picture above, it is apparent that we interpret images using more than just